 Students must take the prescribed amount of coursework in each of the categories listed below.

 General education courses must be taken as soon as possible after matriculation.

+Citizenship Choose from the following courses4 s.h.

 ECON 2000 Economic and Social Systems: Principles of Economics (4 s.h.)
-HIST 2110 20th Century Global History (4 s.h.)
+HIST 2150 Appalachian History (4 s.h.)
 LIBS 3400 The Quest for Community and an Ordered Society (4 s.h.)
 PSCI 2010 United States Government (4.s.h.)
 PSCI 2020 World Politics (4 s.h.)
 PSCI 2200 The Future of Citizenship (4 s.h.)

-English Composition I Students must complete a composition course within their first 24 s.h. of coursework or before they enter major courses.
-Every student must earn a grade of C- or higher to pass ENGC 1110.
-A grade below a C- is equivalent to a grade of F. ENGC 1110 English Composition: Writing and English Composition II ENGC 2010 English Composition: Research and Human Creative Products ENGL 2120 Introduction to Appalachian Literature (4 s.h.)
-DMAD 2000 History of Photography (4 s.h.)
-DMAD 2200 The Arts in Historical Context (4 s.h.)
-ENGL 2450 Appalachia in Literature and Film (4 s.h.)
+English Composition I

+Students must complete a composition course within their first 24 s.h. of coursework or before they enter major courses.
+Every student must earn a grade of C- or higher to pass WRIT 1110.
+A grade below a C- is equivalent to a grade of F. Should a student transfer in English composition from another institution, the student must have a C- or higher in that course.

+English Composition: Writing and

+Speech4 s.h.

+English Composition II

+WRIT 2010

+English Composition: Research and

+Writing

+Human Creative Products

+Choose from the following courses

+DMAD 2000

+History of Photography (4 s.h.)

+DMAD 2200

+The Arts in Historical Context (4 s.h.)

+ENGL 2120

+Introduction to Appalachian

+Literature (4 s.h.)

+ENGL 2450

+Appalachia in Literature and Film (4 s.h.)

 LIBS 3000 Quest for Self-Knowledge (4 s.h.)
 PHOT 1010 Photographic Foundations (4 s.h.)
-THTR 1110

-Acting I: Fundamentals of Acting and Play Analysis (4 s.h.)
+THTR 1110 Acting I: Fundamentals of Acting and Play Analysis (4 s.h.)